olivmonnier/jquery-component/README.md

 Include in your .html this library after jQuery file.

 ## How it work
-jquery-component use template method of lodash so you can integrate a template in your .html.
+jquery.component use template method of lodash so you can integrate a template in your .html.
 For example :
 ```html
 <script type="text/template" id="title-template">
   <div>